vmware-tanzu-labs/yaml-overlay-tool/docs/sections/actions.md

 ### 2. Inject

-`inject` is required if your `query` returned no results, and you wish to insert the data anyways.
+Use `inject` if your `query` returned no results, but you still want to insert data.

 #### Inject Path

-If your initial `query` used some of the more powerful JSONPath operations, rather than a dot-notation style path (e.g: `a.b.c.d`), and obtained no results, an `injectPath` is also required.
-An `injectPath` can be either a `string` or a `list/array` for cases where you may want to inject the same data to multiple-locations within the file.
+Use an `injectPath` if your initial query does not return any results, even after using JSONpath operations known to be more powerful than a dot-notation style path such as 'a.b.c.d'.
+An `injectPath` can either be a `string` or a `list/array` that you can use to inject the same data to multiple-locations within the file.

+The following example illustrates a simple use-case for missing labels that you would like to inject.

 ```yaml
 yamlFiles: